honeybadger26/otree_rule-following-as-signal/README.md

 # Todo - Simon

-- Instructions program
-	- Request payID, in the same way you coded it for groupreputation3.
-This program to come as last page in the Instructions program.
-	- Delete Information Brochure page
 - Payment Info program
 	- Earnings are reported in Euros.
 [TH: This seems to be encoded in a variable that I don't know how to fix.]
 	- What variable(s) determine the round(s) that are paid?
 I'd like to be able to explain on the payment info page which round was selected to be paid.